 Red is an incredibly powerful color and captures the eye quickly and effectively.
 Many companies use red to provoke excitement and even encourage someone’s appetite.
 Wendys, Chick Fil A, Sonic, McDonalds, and more use red in their logo to produce excitement as well as make someone think they are hungry.

 If you want to use red in your brand color, you must know that it tends to overpower other colors because it is so stimulating.
-Often it is paired with neautrals, yellows, or other shades of red in branding.
+Often it is paired with neutrals, yellows, or other shades of red in branding.

 Yellow -Happiness, Positivity, Creativity